 A Part of the Carlsberg Family

 Ny Carlsberg Glyptotek still has close ties to Carlsberg, not least through the Ny Carlsberg Foundation, among whose other many obligations is also supporting the running of the Glyptotek.

 Explore the Carlsberg family’s history with a digital map of buildings, monuments and sculptures created by Carlsberg’s founder, brewer J.C.
 Jacobsen and his son Carl Jacobsen.
-And visit the Carlsberg family’s new digital communication site, where you can read about the great impact that the brewers each has had on Copenhagen and Hillerød.
+And visit the Carlsberg family’s digital communication site, where you can read about the great impact that the brewers each has had on Copenhagen and Hillerød.
 Find the map here.

 The Carlsberg Foundation

 The Carlsberg Foundation is the parent foundation of the Carlsberg Family.
 In 1882 J.C.
 Jacobsen, founder of Carlsberg, bequeathed his brewery to the Carlsberg Foundation.
 He wanted to ensure that the brewery would continue to be run in the spirit in which he had established it, while also wanting to put his knowledge and prosperity at the disposal of Danish society.
 According to his charter and financed by the profits from Carlsberg, the Carlsberg Foundation supports science.
 The Foundation is still the principal shareholder in Carlsberg A/S.